By Erik Marcus

 Ethiopian cuisine is another fantastic vegan-friendly possibility.
 The food has wonderful flavors, and the vegan dishes will really fill you up.

 As with Middle Eastern food, dairy products rarely make their way into Ethiopian cooking.
-As long as you don’t order meat, you have a good chance of getting an entirely vegan meal.
+As long as you don’t order meat, you have a great chance of getting an entirely vegan meal.
 Just confirm that the restaurant in question cooks their stews with vegetable oil rather than butter.
 Also specify “no dairy” to eliminate the chance they’ll garnish your meal with sour cream.

 Italian food provides another excellent restaurant option for vegans.
 The most important thing to know is that fresh pasta usually contains egg whites, whereas most dried pasta is vegan.
 This means that the spaghetti with marinara sauce at any Italian restaurant should be vegan (but specify no Parmesan!)
 Same goes for pizza with the cheese left off.
 The crust at independently-owned pizzerias is nearly always vegan.
 These places make their dough from scratch, using just flour, yeast, water, a pinch of sugar, and salt.
 But several chains, including Dominos and Pizza Hut, add milk products to some of their pizza dough.